Eastbourne (constituency)

 Eastbourne is a constituency for the House of Commons of the UK Parliament.
 It was created as one of nine in Sussex in 1885, since when it has reduced in geographic size reflecting the growth of its main settlement, Eastbourne.
-The seat has been represented since 2024 by Josh Babarinde, a Liberal Democrat.
+For the majority of its history, the constituency has been represented by Conservative MPs, but from the 1990s onwards became a marginal seat, or swing seat, and since 2024 has been represented by Josh Babarinde, a Liberal Democrat.